plinder-org/plinder/README.md

   models.

-The *PLINDER* project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and will be regularly updated.
+The *PLINDER* project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, Proxima (formerly VantAI), NVIDIA, MIT CSAIL, and will be regularly updated.

 To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024